I welcome the Minister of State, Deputy Halligan.

 Amendments Nos.
 2 and 9 provide for the creation of a legal digital deposit.
-I have raised his issue many times in the House.
+I have raised this issue many times in the House.
 The legislation puts the onus on copyright deposit institutions to request each and every publication they wish to deposit.
-This is well beyond the resource capacity of any of our national institutions, for example, the National Library of Ireland.
-The inevitable result of this is that material will be lost.
+This is well beyond the resource capacity of any of the national institutions, for example, the National Library of Ireland.
+The inevitable result is that material will be lost.
 While other states have facilities for capturing their web domains, for example, nobody is systematically capturing the .ie web domain.
-I have been designing websites since I was 15, and the Minister and his colleagues in the Department will know all too well about the Wayback Machine.
-It is a not-for-profit enterprise, like Wikipedia, which captures web pages.
-We need to reflect on the law that provides for hard copies of books and apply it to the digital age, and we need to do it fast.
+I have been designing websites since I was 15 years old and the Minister and his colleagues in the Department will know all too well about the Wayback Machine.
+It is a not-for-profit enterprise like Wikipedia which captures web pages.
+We need to reflect on the law that provides for hard copies of books and apply it to the digital age and we need to do it fast.

-The only logical solution is to allow the National Library of Ireland and other bodies to sweep the .ie domain at regular intervals and to capture the contents.
-Libraries and museums have historically been the custodians for everything that is published.
-They are custodians of our national cultural heritage, and they are the best places to collectively store that knowledge.
+The only logical solution is to allow the National Library of Ireland and other bodies to sweep the .ie domain at regular intervals and capture the contents.
+Libraries and museums have historically been the custodians of everything that is published.
+They are custodians of national cultural heritage and the best places collectively to store that knowledge.
 Such a process would have to be mindful of journalism or other work behind paywalls.
-We could look at international best practice for that.
+We could look at international best practice in that regard.
 Some national libraries have every website available on-site; one would have to go into the national libraries to view the files or contents of the websites.
 If we do not act we risk websites such as the campaign for civil marriage equality, the Together for Yes campaign or the pro-life campaign disappearing.
-Most web pages disappear, on average, within 100 days, so the longer we wait the more we lose.
+Most web pages disappear, on average, within 100 days; therefore, the longer we wait the more we lose.

-The legislation proposes that the responsibility for depositing the material would be given to each publisher.
+The legislation proposes that the responsibility for depositing the material be given to each publisher.
 Notwithstanding the administrative burden and resource problems I mentioned, such an approach would leave the process open to non-compliance.
 Mass non-compliance in the creation of a legal deposit simply defeats the purpose.
-I am aware that the Fianna Fáil amendment, which was accepted in the Dáil during Report Stage, establishes a feasibility study into the creation of a legal digital deposit to start 12 months after the enactment of this Bill.
+I am aware that the Fianna Fáil amendment which was accepted in the Dáil on Report Stage establishes a feasibility study of the creation of a legal digital deposit to start 12 months after the enactment of the Bill.
 However, the study may take one to two years to complete and a further one to two years to be brought forward as legislation, which is too long.
 I have mentioned that the average life of an individual web page on any website is 100 days.
-I have also mentioned the fact that we are lagging behind our European counterparts on this.
+I have also mentioned the fact that we are lagging behind our European counterparts.
 For these reasons, a feasibility study would only delay this matter further.

-I have a good deal of sympathy with the intentions behind this amendment.
-It seems that it would be absurd to allow material to be publically available on the Internet yet still make it an offence for someone else to copy it.
-It is something of a nonsense, and Senator Warfield has made a good point about that.
-I am slightly concerned about one of the subsections, which reads:
+I have a good deal of sympathy for the intentions behind the amendment.
+It seems that it would be absurd to allow material to be publicly available on the Internet yet still make it an offence for someone else to copy it.
+It is something of a nonsense.
+Senator Warfield has made a good point in that regard.
+I am slightly concerned about one of the subsections which reads: